 SECTION 2 – Scope of Procurement

-Marketing Cheshire are looking to procure an Event Management company / supplier for the Chester Christmas Market
+Marketing Cheshire are looking to procure an Event Management company / supplier for the Chester Christmas Market.

 Tenderers are requested to study the specification document in detail and ensure that the specified requirements can be met that are stated within the document.